pletzer/cylc_patterns/README.md

             check:fail? => diagnose
         """
 ```
-The first task, `prep` creates a file, `output_file.txt`.
+The first task, `prep`, creates a file, `output_file.txt`.
 If file `output_file.txt` is present then task `check` succeeds and task `model` is then run.
 Occasionally, task `model` will fail -- we allow for up to 20 attempts.
 When task `check` succeeds, the next cycle starts.
 If task `check` fails then task `diagnose` will be run.
 This workflow supports an inifite number of cycles.

 ![alt resilient cycling oattern](https://github.com/pletzer/cylc_patterns/blob/main/figures/resilient_cycling.png.png?raw=true)